sagar040/proot-distro-nethunter/README.md

 3. Once the installation is complete, the script will proceed to set up the NetHunter GUI environment.

 4. The setup process includes configuring the necessary files and settings to ensure a smooth GUI experience.
-It will also address specific issues like encoding and hiding the Kali developers' message.
+It will also address specific issues like encoding.

 5. Finally, the script will display a message confirming the successful installation and setup of the NetHunter GUI.